pulijon/Sttcast/README.md

 # Use of OpenAI whisper library

-sttapi has an option (--whisper) to use the OpenAI whisper library instead of the vosk-kaldi one.
+**sttcast** has an option (--whisper) to use the OpenAI whisper library instead of the vosk-kaldi one.

 If you want to make transcription with whisper, you shoud take into account: